Working Conditions in Lidl

 - Attendance at staff meetings is compulsory, as anywhere else, but unpaid.

 - The Lidl policy of terror, pressure, humiliation and total control applies on every level.
-Managers receive an annual salary for a 48 hour contract, but they, too, have to finish their work before they go home; thus a working week of over 140 hours (no typo!) is not an exception, though many managers have to blame their own incompetence (overordering, personnel mismanagement etc).
+Managers receive an annual salary for a 48-hour contract, but they, too, have to finish their work before they go home; thus a working week of over 140 hours (no typo!) is not an exception, though many managers have to blame their own incompetence (overordering, personnel mismanagement etc).

 - There is no proper authority in Lidl to deal with disagreements between management and employees (Lidl will probably claim that there is no need since there are no disagreements).
 Something like a spokesman would be the first step towards workers' representation, and this is something Lidl would not allow under any circumstances!

 Theoretically, disagreements and complaints could be brought to the attention of the district manager, but these are guaranteed to backfire!
-Lidl has a totalitarian structure, and however justified one's complaint is: questioning the store manager means questioning the hierachy, and this doesn't go down well at all!
+Lidl has a totalitarian structure, and however justified one's complaint is: questioning the store manager means questioning the hierarchy, and this doesn't go down well at all!

 Many Lidl employees, especially job starters and foreign nationals, tend to believe that the way their employer treats them is the norm, or even legal.
 It is not!